 - Grants.gov - This robust site leads to several helpful blogs (linked on the Home tab) with articles of interest to those applying for government grants as well as to the Grants Learning Center (Learn Grants tab) and several other helpful webpages (various other tabs.)

-- Just Grants (Justice Grants System) - This is a new website which combines the resources for all three grant making branches of the DOJ mentioned above.
+- Just Grants (Justice Grants System) - This website combines the resources for all three grant making branches of the DOJ mentioned above.

-Here is an example of a recent grant that was awarded specifically for implementing the M-Vac®:
+Here is an example of a recent grant that was awarded specifically for implementing the M-Vac™.
+We have the draft of the application and permission to share it, so it is available upon request

 We would appreciate feedback